 Part of Dauin municipality is also the Apo Island, one of world’s best ten dive locations.
 Dauin is visited by many tourists coming to enjoy diving in the turquoise clear waters and exploring the amazing underwater gardens, the marine life with exotic fish and beautiful corals.
 Apo Island is made of 72 hectares of volcanic land.
 This island on the eastern horizon of Negros Oriental province is an international favorite for snorkel enthusiasts and scuba diving fans.

 The Dauin’s coast offers many scuba dive sites featuring beautiful coral reefs.
-The fishing activity is prohibited on several locations, such Poblacion sanctuary, Mainit sanctuary, or the Masaplod sanctuary.
+The fishing activity is prohibited on several locations, such as Poblacion sanctuary, Mainit sanctuary, or the Masaplod sanctuary.
 These well preserved marine sites offer a wide variety of aquatic life forms.
-The diving sites around Dauin also offers the possibility to observe Wonderpus, blueringed octopus, poison ocellate octopus, mimic octopus, ambon scorpionfishes, and flamboyant cuttlefishes.
+The diving sites around Dauin also offers the possibility to observe Wonderpus, blue-ringed octopus, poison ocellate octopus, mimic octopus, ambon scorpionfishes, and flamboyant cuttlefishes.
 The coral reefs are also inhabited by frogfishes and bumphead parrotfishes.
 The most popular diving sites are Mamsa, Coconut Point, Cogon, Chapel, and Rockpoint.

 Mt.
 Talinis Geothermal Reserve and the unspoiled hinterlands where geothermal activity can be observed at the Malungcay Hot Springs and Mag-Aso are also interesting touristic attractions in Dauin’s vicinity.
-At Baslay Hot Spring the sulphur water is appreciated for its health benefits.
+At Baslay Hot Spring the sulfur water is appreciated for its health benefits.